Rapid genetic screening with high quality factor metasurfaces: Acknowledgments

 \section{Acknowledgments}

-The authors thank Sahil Dagli, Elissa Klopfer, Dr. Harsha Reddy, Dr. Loza Tadesse, Dr. David Barton, Dr. Halleh Balch, Dr. Lisa Poulikakos, Chris Siefe, and Baba Ogunlade for insightful discussions.
+The authors thank Elissa Klopfer, Dr. Harsha Reddy, Dr. Loza Tadesse, Dr. David Barton, Dr. Lisa Poulikakos, Dr. Chris Siefe, and Baba Ogunlade for insightful discussions.
 The authors acknowledge funding from a NSF Waterman Award (Grant number 1933624), which supported the salary of J.A.D., the Air Force Office of Scientific Research (Grant FA9550-20-1-0120), which supported the chip design and fabrication and salary of M.L., and the NIH New Innovator Award (1DP2AI152072-01), which supported the surface functionalization and sensor characterization.
-J.H. and J.D. were also supported by seed funds from the Stanford Center for Innovation in Global Health and a translation grant from the Stanford Byers Center for Biodesign via the Spectrum MedTech Pilot Project program.
-Part of this work was performed at the Stanford Nano Shared Facilities and Stanford Nanofabrication Facilities, which are supported by the National Science Foundation and National Nanotechnology Coordinated Infrastructure under awards ECCS-2026822 and ECCS-1542152.
+J.H. and J.D. were also supported by seed funds from the Stanford Center for Innovation in Global Health, an innovation transfer grant from the Stanford TomKat Center, and a translation grant from the Stanford Byers Center for Biodesign via the Spectrum MedTech Pilot Project program.
+H.B.B. was supported by the NIH New Innovator Award (1DP2AI152072-01) and the NSF OCE-PRF (Grant Number 2205990) Part of this work was performed at the Stanford Nano Shared Facilities and Stanford Nanofabrication Facilities, which are supported by the National Science Foundation and National Nanotechnology Coordinated Infrastructure under awards ECCS-2026822 and ECCS-1542152.